Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Introduction

 \section{Introduction}

-Increasing demand for multi-vendor, horizontally disaggregated systems that provide flexibility, programmability, and observability of the cellular \gls{ran} has highlighted the limitations of traditional cellular systems.
-Based on closed, proprietary, and inflexible architectures, such systems have proven to be inadequate to satisfy demand, prompting a transition toward open architectures capable of meeting the stringent requirements of new services with reduced capital (CAPEX) and operational (OPEX) expenditures~\cite{polese2022understanding}.
-The Open \gls{ran}---a paradigm promoting cloud-based, disaggregated, multi-vendor deployments with data-driven control---is heralded as a promising solution by offering flexible cellular networks that can be programmed in software and customized to meet diverse service requirements while reducing the costs to deploy, monitor, and maintain the entire network.
+The increasing demand for multi-vendor, horizontally disaggregated systems in cellular \gls{ran} has exposed the limitations of traditional, closed, proprietary architectures.
+These systems are inadequate for meeting the stringent requirements of new services, prompting a shift towards open architectures that offer flexibility, programmability, and observability while reducing CAPEX and OPEX~\cite{polese2022understanding}.
+The Open \gls{ran} paradigm addresses these needs by promoting cloud-based, disaggregated, multi-vendor deployments with data-driven control, enabling flexible and customizable networks at lower costs.

-The \emph{openness} of O-RAN makes it possible to extract relevant and fine-grained data from different portions of the \gls{ran} and control every component of the network.
-However, this also might expose the network to attackers exploiting vulnerabilities of such interfaces.
-While the O-RAN interfaces have well defined requirements, there is little understanding of the impact of securing the interfaces.
-O-RAN \rev{further} expands the threat surface area by moving to cloud based virtualized functions and relying heavily on third party \gls{ai}/\gls{ml} applications for closed loop control. \rev{While there is a growing body of work on securing \gls{ai}/\gls{ml} and cloud based architectures,} practically securing the complete O-RAN architecture is still a largely open problem.

-Though security-related considerations in O-RAN have received growing attention, this area is still in a nascent stage. \rev{Tab.~\ref{tab: prior work} summarizes the focus, security topics addressed, and security implementations in the existing literature on O-RAN security.} Ramezanpour and Jagannath~\cite{ramezanpour2022intelligent} investigate the use of zero-trust principles~\cite{ZTDoD}, where additional security measures such as network analytics and anomaly detection are added on top of authentication mechanisms to ensure trustability in O-RAN.
-Abdalla {\em et al.}~\cite{abdalla2022toward} offer a discussion on the limitations of O-RAN as well as list some of the security threats.
-However, they do not provide detailed insights and potential solutions for them.
-Similarly, Mimran {\em et al.}~\cite{mimran2022evaluating}, and Polese {\em et al.}~\cite{polese2022understanding} discuss potential security threats and vulnerabilities of O-RAN, but do not evaluate the cost of protecting such systems.
+However, the \emph{openness} of O-RAN introduces security vulnerabilities, as fine-grained data extraction and network control capabilities can be exploited by attackers.
+Despite well-defined interface requirements, the impact of securing these interfaces is not fully understood.
+O-RAN's reliance on cloud-based virtualized functions and third-party \gls{ai}/\gls{ml} applications for closed-loop control further expands the threat surface.
+While there is ongoing research on securing \gls{ai}/\gls{ml} and cloud-based architectures, a comprehensive security solution for the entire O-RAN architecture remains an open challenge.